TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 chifra status --terse
 ```

+Unless you're running your Ethereum node at `http://localhost:8545` (the default location), this will return an error message saying the node could not be found.
+If that happens, see the next set of instructions below.

-This should return a warning message and the following version (or later):
+The above command may report a message saying that you have not completed the migration.
+If it does, it should also show the following version (or later):

 ```
 chifra version GHC-TrueBlocks//0.25.0-alpha
 ```

-Until you've completed the migration, the warning message will continue to display.
+Until you've completed the migration, the migration message will continue to display.

 ### Editing configuration files